How to Get a Commercial Auto Loan: The Essential Guide

 Alternative Business Funding Solutions

-Alternative business funding options, such as a merchant cash advance or invoice factoring, are most commonly used for operating capital or smoothing out cash flow gaps.
-However, funders usually impose few limits on how you can use the funds, so it is theoretically possible to use merchant cash advances or accounts receivable financing to purchase a commercial vehicle.
+Alternative business funding options, such as merchant cash advances or invoice factoring, are most commonly used to cover operating capital or smooth out cash flow gaps.
+However, funders usually impose few limits on how you can use the funds, so it is theoretically possible to use merchant cash advances or accounts receivable factoring to purchase a commercial vehicle.

 SBA Loans

 Another option is to apply for SBA equipment financing.
-The US Small Business Administration (SBA) partially guarantees up to 85% of the loan amount, giving lenders more security to offer higher amounts at lower rates.
+The U.S. Small Business Administration (SBA) partially guarantees up to 85% of the loan amount, providing lenders with more security to offer higher amounts at lower rates.
 They’re considered the “gold standard” of small business financing.
+However, SBA loans typically require excellent borrower credit history.

 Review our essential guide on SBA Commercial Vehicle Loans for more information.